-[Release No. 34-99887; File No. SR-NYSEARCA-2023-70]
+[Release No. 34-100217; File No. SR-NYSEARCA-2023-70]

-Self-Regulatory Organizations; NYSE Arca, Inc.; Notice of Filing of Amendment No. 1 to a Proposed Rule Change To List and Trade Shares of the Grayscale Ethereum Trust
+Self-Regulatory Organizations; NYSE Arca, Inc.; Notice of Filing of Amendment No. 2 to a Proposed Rule Change To List and Trade Shares of the Grayscale Ethereum Trust

-April 2, 2024.
+May 22, 2024.

-On October 10, 2023, NYSE Arca, Inc. ("NYSE Arca" or "Exchange") filed with the Securities and Exchange Commission ("Commission"), pursuant to section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") and Rule 19b-4 thereunder,2 a proposed rule change to list and trade shares of the Grayscale Ethereum Trust under NYSE Arca Rule 8.201-E (Commodity-Based Trust Shares).
-The proposed rule change was published for comment in the Federal Register on October 27, 2023.3
+On October 10, 2023, NYSE Arca, Inc. ("NYSE Arca" or "Exchange") filed with the Securities and Exchange Commission ("Commission"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") 1 and Rule 19b-4 thereunder,2 a proposed rule change to list and trade shares of the Grayscale Ethereum Trust under NYSE Arca Rule 8.201-E (Commodity-Based Trust Shares).
+The proposed rule change was published for comment in the Federal Register on October 27, 2023.3 On December 5, 2023, pursuant to Section 19(b)(2) of the Act,4 the Commission designated a longer period within which to approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether to disapprove the proposed rule change.5 On January 25, 2024, the Commission instituted proceedings under Section 19(b)(2)(B) of the Act 6 to determine whether to approve or disapprove the proposed rule change.7 On March 15, 2024, the

-On December 5, 2023, pursuant to section 19(b)(2) of the Act,4 the Commission designated a longer period within which to approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether to disapprove the proposed rule change.5 On January 25, 2024, the Commission instituted proceedings under section 19(b)(2)(B) of the Act 6 to determine whether to approve or disapprove the proposed rule change.7 On March 15, 2024, the Exchange filed Amendment No. 1, which replaced and superseded the proposed rule change in its entirety.
-Amendment No. 1 to the proposed rule change is described in Items I and II below, which Items have been prepared by the Exchange.
-The Commission is publishing this notice to solicit comments on the proposed rule change, as modified by Amendment No. 1, from interested persons.
+Exchange filed Amendment No. 1, which replaced and superseded the proposed rule change in its entirety.
+On April 2, 2024, the Commission published notice of Amendment No. 1 to the proposed rule change.8 On April 23, 2024, the Commission designated a longer period for Commission action on the proposed rule change, as modified by Amendment No. 1.9 On May 21, 2024, the Exchange filed Amendment No. 2 to the proposed rule change as described in Items I and II below, which Items have been prepared by the Exchange.
+Amendment No. 2 replaced and superseded the proposed rule change, as modified by Amendment No. 1, in its entirety.
+The Commission is publishing this notice to solicit comments on the proposed rule change, as modified by Amendment No. 2, from interested persons.